-In short, the plot is what happens in a film, i.e. the narrative sequence of events that determine the outcome of the characters.
-Thus, movie plots are the events that happen, in sequence, in order to show a cause and effect.
+In short, the plot is what happens in a film, i.e., the narrative sequence of events that determine the outcome of the characters.
+Thus, movie plots are events that happen in sequence to show a cause and effect.

-“So there’s this character, and he starts at point A and because of B ends up at point C, but since he decided to do D he winds up at E and then is forced to do F, but ultimately, his decision leads him to G.”
+“So there’s this character, and they start at point A and because of B ends up at point C, but since they decided to do D, they wind up at E and then are forced to do F, but ultimately, their decision leads them to G.”

-The plot is the driving force of the story, and the best plots are driven by characters making tough decisions to achieve a goal, overcoming obstacles all the while to get there.
+The plot is the story’s driving force, and the best plots are driven by characters making tough decisions to achieve a goal, all while overcoming obstacle after obstacle to get there.

-We’ll review briefly the meaning of the plot in a movie, why plot is important, how story structure creates and shapes the plot, and how to best think about plot when creating your own stories.
+We’ll also discuss how story structure creates and shapes the plot and how to best think about the plot and plot device when creating your own stories.

 Let’s dive in!